blackfoxtr/ekran-gui/README.md

 # Ekran GUI (ekran-ui)

-Ekran is a simple server monitoring app
+Ekran is a simple realtime server monitoring app.

 ## Install the dependencies